This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Afternoon – Nimmanhaemin

-The food tour with A Chef’s Tour finishes around early afternoon in the Nimmanhaemin district.
+The food tour with A Chef’s Tour finishes around early afternoon in the Nimman (Nimmanhaemin) district.
 This is the trendiest part of Chiang Mai that is filled with hip cafes, live-music lounges, fashion boutiques, malls, bars and restaurants.

 Spend a couple of hours exploring the area and grab a coffee at Ristr8to, where they serve up award winning lattes in quirky test tube glasses or glasses that look like skulls.
 Nearby Maya Mall has some shopping options too.